OpenBMB/BMTrain/README.md

 ### Step 1: Initialize BMTrain

 Before you can use BMTrain, you need to initialize it at the beginning of your code.
-Just like using the distributed module of pytorch requires the use of **init_process_group** at the beginning of the code, using BMTrain requires the use of **init_distributed** at the beginning of the code.
+Just like using the distributed module of PyTorch requires the use of **init_process_group** at the beginning of the code, using BMTrain requires the use of **init_distributed** at the beginning of the code.

 ```python
 import bmtrain as bmt